a-holm/CodeArgus/README.md

     *   **`github`:**
         *   `repository`: The target repository in `"owner/repo"` format (e.g., `"your-username/your-project"`).
         *   `token`: Your GitHub Personal Access Token (PAT) with `repo` scope.
-            *   **SECURITY WARNING:** It is STRONGLY recommended to use environment variables.
-Set `token: "ENV:GITHUB_TOKEN"` in the file and create an environment variable named `GITHUB_TOKEN` with your PAT value.
+            *   **SECURITY WARNING:** You must place your PAT directly here.
+Storing secrets in configuration files is a security risk.
+Ensure `config.yaml` is properly secured (e.g., file permissions) and **never** commit it to version control.
         *   `base_url` (Optional): Use for GitHub Enterprise instances.

     *   **`ai`:**